AntonS-bio/AmpliconTyper/README.md

 The best practice is to install packages in dedicated environment to avoid software conflicts.
 To create new environment and install AmpliconTyper into it use:
 ```
-conda create --name  hrgENV -c bioconda -c conda-forge amplicontyper
+conda create --name  amplicontyperENV -c bioconda -c conda-forge amplicontyper
 ```
 Once installed, use
 ```
-conda activate hrgENV
+conda activate amplicontyperENV
 ```
 to activate the environment.
 Now you are ready to use the AmpliconTyper.
 You would need to run activation command (but not create command) every time you start a new terminal.
-In both commands above "hrgENV" can be replaced with whatever you want to call the environment.
+In both commands above "amplicontyperENV" can be replaced with whatever you want to call the environment.